NUCS349/hw7-reinforcement-learning/problems.tex.md

    - b.
 (0.75 points) Consider the following environment represented as a directed graph, in which circles represent states, double circles represent the goal, and arrows represent actions.
 Assume you start at state 0.
 Assume all actions are deterministic.
 Transitioning to state 1 produces a reward of 0, while transitioning to state 2 produces a reward of 1.
       - 1. (0.25 points) What are the optimal state-values and state-action-values for this environment?
       - 2. (0.25 points) What is the optimal policy for this environment?
       - 3. (0.25 points) Assume we introduce a discount factor of 0.95 into our value functions.
-Determine the new values of the state-value and state-action-value functions as well as the optimal policy.
+Determine the new values of the state-value and state-action-value functions as well as the new optimal policy.
 Describe the effect of the discount factor on the optimal policy.